-We aren’t yet sure of our beautiful Lyric Theatre’s programming as they might need to adjust moving forward.
-But we are keeping our fingers crossed that we can send the kids to their summer theatre workshop (this year focusing on Disney) and catch dinner and a show on the scheduled production night.
+We are excited for the beautiful Lyric Theatre’s programming as they have announced their full schedule!
+We are keeping our fingers crossed that we can send the kids to their summer theatre workshop and catch dinner and a show on the scheduled production night.

 Kids out of the house for a bit and a night out?
 Everyone wins!
-Given the circumstances, if we can’t watch Beauty and the Beast, we’ll be looking forward to supporting the theatre with a much-needed night out come fall.
+We’ll be looking forward to supporting the theatre with a much-needed night out come fall.